JaylyDev/jaylydev.github.io/posts/speedometer.md

 ---
 author: Jayly
 title: Speedometer in Minecraft (Behavior Pack)
-description: This add-on adds speedometer and measures the speed of every player in Minecraft.
+description: This add-on adds speedometer in Minecraft, a tool which measures and displays walking and flying speed of every player in a Minecraft world.
 date: 5/22/2024
 image: /assets/posts/speedometer/thumbnail.png
 download: true